lresner/meetx/html_lab_sample.md

+Every week curriculum include:

+For class:
+Lesson Plan
+-Deck
+-Teacher Guide
+-At least one lab
+-At least one stretch lab

+For the week:
 Study Guide - This is a review of the material we went over that day.
 If a student misses a class, they are expected to do the work in the Study Guide for the class they missed

 Resources - This section contains a best-of list of external resources for students on a particular topic.